OpenEvalProject/evals/manuscripts/elife-64624/v2/manuscript.md

 The presence of BART is able to accelerate and increase the nucleotide exchange of ARL3mantGDP with unlabelled GDP, excluding the necessity of binding to the product, ARL3GTP, to accelerate the dissociation of the bound GDP (Figure 3B).
 To test the involvement of the BART interactions with the switches and the interswitch regions, BART was added to ARL13B-mediated nucleotide exchange of ARL3ΔNmantGDP.
 Despite the absence of the helix, BART is still able to accelerate the exchange, although a similar amount of ARL3ΔN is exchanged compared with ARL13B alone (Figure 3F).
 Therefore, BART carries out this novel mode of action as a co-GEF in the ARL13B-mediated reaction by releasing the two layers of autoinhibition.

-## ARL3 effectors facilitate BART turnover
+### ARL3 effectors facilitate BART turnover

 The high affinity of BART to ARL3GTP gives rise to the possibility of product inhibition of the former.
 Indeed, under multiple turnover conditions, where limiting concentrations of BART were added to the ARL13B-mediated reaction, this becomes evident.
 The presence of excess GppNHp resulted in rapid quenching of the reaction and a small amount of exchange, as the initial production of ARL3GTP leads to the formation of a complex with BART that inhibits the turnover of the reaction.
 On the other hand, presence of excess GDP did not result in the same inhibition, which is to be expected as BART would have low affinity to the produced ARL3GDP, and therefore no inhibition occurs (Figure 4A).

 ![Figure 4.](https://cdn.elifesciences.org/articles/64624/elife-64624-fig4-v2.jpg)

 **Figure 4.:** (A) Nucleotide exchange of ARL3 was assayed in a multiple turnover experiment with a limiting addition of BART.
 Fluorescence polarisation was measured following nucleotide addition for a mixture of 20 μM ARL3mantGDP, 20 μM ARL13B, and 1 μM BART in the presence of either 150 μM GppNHp (red) or 150 μM GDP (blue).
 (B) Fluorescence polarisation was measured for a mixture of 5 μM ARL3mantGDP, 100 μM GppNHp, and 1 μM ARL13B18-278 (grey).
 The measurements were repeated in the presence of 5 μM UNC119A (yellow), 2 μM BART (blue), or a mixture of UNC119A and BART at the aforementioned concentrations (orange).
 All reactions were initiated by the addition of GppNHp.
 (C) SPR sensorgrams of ARL3GppNHp (640 nM) bound to immobilised GST-BART undergoing nine washing steps (black arrows) with either running buffer (red), or with 2 μM PDEδ (blue).
 The data was fitted to a single exponential equation using GraFit, and the fitted curves are shown on the right, along with the corresponding rate constants.
-Figure 4—source data 1.
-Figure 4—source data 2.
-Figure 4—source data 3.

 As other ARL3 effectors such as UNC119A and PDEδ also exhibit a comparably high affinity to ARL3GTP (Veltel et al., 2008), we hypothesised that product inhibition of BART can be relieved by the presence of ARL3 effectors which would displace BART from the ARL3GTP-bound complex.
 The addition of UNC119A in equal concentrations as ARL3 to a GEF assay with limiting amounts of ARL13B and BART resulted in greater ARL3 exchange compared to that obtained in the absence of UNC119A.
 This enhancement of the exchange was only observed when all three proteins, GEF, co-GEF, and effector, were added, confirming that UNC119A displaces BART from the ARL3-BART complex (Figure 4B).

 BART interacts with ARL3 via the switches and the N-terminal helix simultaneously (Figure 3E).
 It was shown that both interactions are essential for high-affinity interaction of BART with the ARL3 homologue ARL2 (Zhang et al., 2009).
 This raises the possibility of an avidity effect of the two binding sites.
 In this case, the inhibition of one binding/interacting site should increase the dissociation rate of BART from ARL3 due to loss of avidity.
 Since effectors should only compete for the switches, we wanted to test if their binding can accelerate the release, and therefore the recycling, of BART.
 We investigated the displacement of ARL3GppNHp from immobilised BART using surface plasmon resonance (SPR); as UNC119A exhibited unspecific binding to the used chip, the homologue PDEδ was used instead.
 Surprisingly, ARL3 was displaced twofold faster with the addition of the ARL3 effector PDEδ supporting the possibility that, ARL3 effectors not only displace BART from ARL3-BART but also accelerate its recycling (Figure 4C).

-## BART accesses the primary cilium and co-localises with ARL13B
+### BART accesses the primary cilium and co-localises with ARL13B

 BART has been reported to localise to the connecting cilia of mouse photoreceptors and has been implicated in ciliopathic disease (Davidson et al., 2013).
 However, given the exclusive ciliary localisation of ARL13B (Caspary et al., 2007), BART would need to have access to the ciliary compartment to act as a co-GEF in ARL3 nucleotide exchange.
 Indeed, live cell imaging of ciliated NIH/3T3 and RPE cells shows that BART can access the cilia and co-localise with ARL13B (Figure 5A).

 ![Figure 5.](https://cdn.elifesciences.org/articles/64624/elife-64624-fig5-v2.jpg)

 **Figure 5.:** (A) Representative images of live NIH/3T3 (top) and RPE (bottom) cells transfected with pEGFP-C1(BART) and pmKate2-N(ARL13B) and serum starved for 24 hr.
 The images are maximum projections of three optical slices.
 Transfections and subsequent imaging was carried out at least two times.
 Scale bars, 5 μm; white arrows indicate cilia.
 (B) Fluorescence polarisation measurements of 2 μM ARL3mantGppNHp, 150 μM GppNHp, and 20 μM ARL13B18-278 in the absence (grey) and presence (orange) of 10 μM BART.
 GppNHp was added last to both reactions before starting measurements.
 (C) 2 μM ARL2mantGppNHp was mixed with 150 μM GDP, and the resultant nucleotide exchange following GDP addition was monitored in the absence (dotted green) and presence (blue) of 10 μM BART.
-Figure 5—source data 1.
-Figure 5—source data 2.

 BART binds to ARL3GTP and inhibits the dissociation of the otherwise relatively fast dissociating GTP (Figure 5B).
 ARL2 is a homologue of ARL3 that binds to GTP or GDP with relatively weak affinities (Veltel et al., 2008).
 Due to the weak binding affinities and the fast dissociation of the bound nucleotide, it has been proposed that ARL2 does not need a GEF and undergoes rapid nucleotide exchange on its own (Fansa and Wittinghofer, 2016).
 However, BART is able to bind to ARL2GTP and inhibit the dissociation of GTP (Figure 5C).
 We therefore propose that BART can maintain an active pool of ARL3GTP and ARL2GTP in the cell.